 Now that we know what an 8210 Request is and how it works, what do you do if you get one?

-As I’ve said before, receiving a subpoena (or 8210 Request) from any government agency – or in this case, quasi-governmental “member organization” – can be a worrisome event in anyone’s life, but for a financial professional, receiving a one can be especially intimidating.
+As I’ve said before, receiving a subpoena (or 8210 Request) from any government agency – or in this case, quasi-governmental “member organization” – can be a worrisome event in anyone’s life, but for a financial professional, receiving one can be especially intimidating.

 When you receive an 8210 Request, the first thing you should do is make sure that your interests are represented and protected.
 The best way to do that is to contact a securities industry law firm that understands these matters.

 Before you get to that point, it is important to sit down with your attorney and try to determine who your interests are aligned with and who may be adverse to you.
 Your broker-dealer and its lawyers are always going to be looking out for your broker-dealer’s best interests.
 It is important to remember that may or may not include looking out for your best interests.
 Too often, registered reps assume that their firm is looking out for them.
-Only have they have been barred or suspended by FINRA, do they realize that they were their firm’s scapegoat.
+Only after they have been barred or suspended by FINRA do they realize that they were their firm’s scapegoat.

 As legal advice must be tailored to the specific circumstances of each case, nothing provided herein should be construed as legal advice and/or used as a substitute for advice of competent counsel.